 Native To: Australia, Indonesia & New Guinea

-Take The Eclectus Quiz
+Take The Eclectus Parrot Care Quiz

 The strikingly beautiful Eclectus parrot is truly a "bird of a different feather" when compared to many other popular pet bird species.
 Native to the Solomon Islands, Sumba, New Guinea, the Moluccas, and northeastern Australia, there are several subspecies of this colorful parrot, although the exact number is a subject of debate.

 The most obvious difference between Eclectus parrots and many other parrot species is their dramatic sexual dimorphism.
-While most parrot species are monomorphic (males and females appearing identical), the dimophic Eclectus parrots have males with bright green plumage and females are agorgeous rich red.
+While most parrot species are monomorphic (males and females appearing identical), the dimorphic Eclectus parrots have males with bright green plumage and females are gorgeous rich red.
 The actual feathers on these birds are also unique.
 There is a distinct hair-like quality to them which is visible upon close examination.

 The behavior of these birds is also noticeably different, with most Eclectus having a somewhat stoic demeanor.
 They often stand upright and are rather sedentary compared to other parrot species of similar size.
 Many people who keep these birds also notice that they use their feet less often when feeding and playing, although they are certainly capable climbers.
+Proper eclectus parrot care will mean that you'll want to provide your pet with opportunities to exercise.

 While many common pet parrot species feed on the ground in the wild, the Eclectus Parrot is a bird of the treetops.
 Fruits and blossoms are eaten up high, but the birds encounter seeds much less often than an African grey, Amazon, cockatoo or macaw might in the wild.
 Wild Eclectus parrots have been known to feed on sandpaper figs, hawthorn, pyracantha berries and the colorful blossoms of bottlebrush shrubs.